 "It could be newspaper adverts, but I will probably use social media even more than before," she told news agency Ritzau.

-The government's ad campaign was highly controversial within Denmark and spurred not one
+The government's ad campaign was highly controversial within Denmark and spurred not one but two counter campaigns.

 Denmark has some of Europe's strictest immigration laws and has received far fewer refugees this year than neighbouring Sweden, Norway and Germany have.

 On November 9th, the number of asylum claims registered this year stood at just under 15,000, around a tenth of the number in Sweden, which expects to receive up to 190,000 refugees this year.
 Norway, with a population similar to Denmark's, will receive some 30,000, while Germany recently announced that its refugee numbers hit one million this year.